A Drug That Eases Miscarriages Is Difficult For Women To Get

 The combination worked much better, and Herbst was able to pass the miscarriage at home.
 "You just want to sit at home and watch Netflix and be as comfortable as possible," she says.

-But for women in the U.S., it is more complicated to get the two-medicine approach than it was for Herbst in Canada.
-That's because mifepristone is known as the "abortion pill."
+But for women in the U.S., it is more complicated to get the two-medicine approach than it was for Herbst in Canada, because mifepristone is known as the "abortion pill."

 Mifepristone causes a woman to have what's essentially a very heavy period, and there is a small risk of excessive bleeding.